 • Maintenance-free operation

-• Spill-proof and leak-resistant construction
+• Spill-proof and leak-resistant

-• Superior vibration and shock resistance
+• High vibration resistance

-• Faster charging, higher power output
+• Faster charging and better power output

-• Longer service life than flooded batteries
+• Longer lifespan than flooded batteries

 Disadvantages

-• Higher upfront cost compared to traditional batteries
+• Higher upfront cost

-• Sensitive to Overcharging
+• Sensitive to overcharging

-• Compatible chargers required
+• Requires compatible chargers

-• Heavier than lithium counterparts
+• Heavier than lithium batteries

 In a B2B setup, AGM batteries are preferred where reliability and less downtime are of greater value than the initial cost.